Hauptplatz 7 | Pharmacy

 Fresco on the left:

-This fresco is a depiction of Saint Christopher, painted around 1500.
+This fresco is a framed representation of Saint Christopher, dating from around 1500.

 Fresco on the right: